liushuyu6666/Theory/Basic_Knowledge/Kubernetes/Kubernetes.md

 ## `ClusterIP service` CIP

-`Kubernetes` has a default ClusterIP service called "kubernetes" that can be viewed.
+`Kubernetes` has a default `ClusterIP` service called "`kubernetes`" that can be viewed.
 So, anytime using `kubectl get svc` you can find it.

 - create `clusterip.yaml`